Using Education Perfect to prepare for the NAPLAN Numeracy tests

 - NAPLAN Resources: Smart Lessons which teach the skills tested by NAPLAN, such as Linear Patterns and Rules.
 These activities contain a combination of information slides to teach the skills and questions to test students' understanding.

-- NAPLAN Practice: Smart Lessons containing a bank of sample questions which students can use to practice their skills.
+- NAPLAN Practice: Smart Lessons containing a bank of sample questions that students can use to practice their skills.

 Preparing for the NAPLAN Assessments